 Both Rousseau and Lucretius regard man as naturally independent, self-sufficient, limited in his desires, and therefore as happy.

-Both regard society as a realm of vanity, false opinions, and artificial desires which trap us in an alienating web of interdependence with other persons and external things, leading to competition, enmity, violence, oppression, and misery.
+Both regard society as a realm of vanity, false opinions, and artificial desires that trap us in an alienating web of interdependence with other persons and external things, leading to competition, enmity, violence, oppression, and misery.

 Finally, both Lucretius and Rousseau offer a non-teleological and non-providential account of man’s passage from nature into history.

-On such an account, man does not leave the state of nature because of the inner-promptings of his nature.
+On such an account, man does not leave the state of nature because of the inner promptings of his nature.
 Nor does he leave it under the guidance of providence to fulfill a divine plan.
-Man leaves the state of nature simply because of the accumulation of a large number of essentially contingent and absurd events, such as volcanic eruptions, tectonic upheavals, and even–in the Essay on the Origin of Language–the sudden shifting of the earth’s axis of rotation away from the perpendicular of the plane of its orbit.
+Man leaves the state of nature simply because of the accumulation of a large number of essentially contingent and absurd events, such as volcanic eruptions, tectonic upheavals, and even—in the Essay on the Origin of Language—the sudden shifting of the earth’s axis of rotation away from the perpendicular of the plane of its orbit.

 Rousseau makes no reference to natural teleology.
 And save for one reference, appeals to providence are conspicuously absent.
 Indeed, Rousseau’s account of man’s passage from the state of nature is even more Epicurean than Lucretius’s account, for Lucretius offers a harsher view of prehistoric life than Rousseau and therefore makes the passage from prehistory to history seem far more natural, whereas Rousseau paints an idyllic picture of prehistoric life, which makes the transition from nature to history seem all the more jarring and inexplicable.